bh3791/cloudburst-controller/readme.md

 # Cloudburst Controller for Kubernetes

 The `cloudburst controller` is a container app which runs in kubernetes.
-The controller has a simple job, it listens to a rabbitmq queue and creates cloudburst jobs.
+The controller has a simple job.
+It listens to a rabbitmq queue and creates cloudburst jobs.
 A client tool (mq_pub.py) is provided to send requests to the rabbitmq channel.

 RabbitMQ is exposed outside the cluster in the rabbitmq-service.yaml for ease of initial implementation and testing with the help of the mq_pub script.